 Let's compare two entry-level IT jobs to see what sort of work and life you can expect with a career switch to IT.
-According to the U.S. Bureau of Labor Statistics, a job as a help desk technician will grow by 12 percent between 2014 and 2024, and job availability as a computer support analyst is expected to grow by 10 percent.
+According to the U.S. Bureau of Labor Statistics (BLS), a job as a help desk technician will grow by 6% between 2021 and 2031, and about 75,000 openings for help desk technicians are projected each year, on average.

 |Help Desk Technician||Computer Support Analyst|

 |Salary||$57,910 average||$57,910 average|